 The leaves are accompanied by thread-like tendrils which vine around any available object.
 The caudex thickens with age and can reach 6 feet in very old plants and the vine can go on for 30 feet or more, but can be trimmed to keep it manageable.
 Leaves are stelate and the flowers are tiny, green and dioecious.
 Native to central and eastern Africa.

-A first time release for Tropiflora.
 A hybrid of unknown parentage.
 The green leaves have light scurfing.
 The inflorescence is a tall branched scape, pink in color with white bracts.

 For lovers of weird, a nearly leafless, shrub-like member of the Didiereaceae that can reach nearly 10 feet tall but grows in a rather haphazard clump of tangled branches.
 The cylindrical stems are kind of olive green with silver tricomes and bears scattered conical spines which are stout but not ‘dangerous’.